Karma Yoga and Jnana Yoga

 - It is also called as Karma Yoga or Yoga-Nishtā

-There is a thin difference in both, the Karma Yoga is preparatory to the Gyan Yoga.
-Final path for liberation is Gyana Yoga.
+There is a thin difference in both, the Karma Yoga is preparatory to the Jnana Yoga.
+Final path for liberation is Jnana Yoga.